Move over Millennials, Generation Z is set to take over.

 - Generation Z has grown up learning about global warming and the threats human interference have posed to the Earth, and see themselves as the ones who need to clean up the world.
 They will very likely make safe choices in their careers but will also look to careers where they can enable and assist society.

 - They need to be experts.
-Gone are the days when kids want to get a job at a restaurant during their off-time, these kids want to start their own online businesses, they want to be flexible and they want to be in control.
+Gone are the days when kids want to get a job at a restaurant during their off-time, these kids want to start online businesses, they want to be flexible and they want to be in control.
 And that is exactly what they’ll be.

 How does Generation Z communicate?